SinnySupernova/snus/README.md

 3. run `make init` to perform the initial setup
 4. run `make up` to launch everything

+## updating

+0. cd into the project directory
+1. run `git fetch` to check for updates, skip the following steps if no update is found
+2. run `make down` to bring the stack down
+3. run `git pull` to download the updates
+4. run `make init` to reconfigure everything
+5. run `make up` to bring everything up again

+> [!WARNING]
+> order matters, you must to bring the stack down with old parameters before the reconfiguration to avoid broken state issues

 ## commands

 #### `make init`